 It has been my experience that many will inappropriately replay the point.
 In this scenario, however, the point should not be replayed.
 Rather, the benefit of the doubt should be given to your opponents.
 So, in this case, grit your teeth and give the benefit of the doubt to your nemesis — and hope and pray they’ll do the same for you!

-In doubles play, if one player calls the ball “out” and the partner calls it “in,” then doubt exists and the team’s call will be “in,” (except that any player may appeal a call to the referee).
+In doubles play, if one player calls the ball “out” and the partner calls it “in,” then doubt exists and the team’s call will be “in.”

 Need More Pickleball Rules Clarifications & Interpretations?